md-fazle/Algorithm_in_python/README.md

-All importent algoriths python code.
+All important algoriths python code.